Tuition and Fees

 Effective September 1, 2017 full-time international students are eligible to apply for New Brunswick Medicare.
 Each student is responsible to apply for coverage.
-Program information, eligibility requirements and The Application for Registration can be found at the link below.
+Program information, eligibility requirements and The Application for Registration.

 The Health Plan Fee of $264 will cover international students for the period before the New Brunswick Medicare takes effect.
 This Guard.me health plan fee is mandatory and includes coverage for emergency medical services, similar to the New Brunswick Medicare plan, including physician care, for the first semester from September 1 to December 31.

 Please note that students who have not obtained proof of New Brunswick Medicare coverage by December 15 will be charged an additional $400 for the January to August period.
 Proof of Medicare coverage from the Province of New Brunswick must be presented to Financial Services to avoid further charges for the Guard.me plan.

 The Guard.me health plan fee also includes emergency health services coverage for international students travelling outside of Canada.
 Travel is limited to 30 days or less except for USA which is limited to 15 days or less.
 The student’s home country is excluded.
 Coverage for travel outside of Canada is effective for the twelve months ending August 31 as New Brunswick Medicare will not extend to coverage outside of the country.